chloe-teijeiro/chloe-teijeiro.github.io/essays/typescript.md

 ## Swimming Laps

-I’m new to Typescript, but I can already see how it is useful for quick software design and development.
+I’m new to Typescript, but I can already see how it is useful for software design and development.
 I really love that it shows you errors as you write your code.
 I don’t understand why this isn’t a feature in all programming languages.
 I see Typescript as the diving platform to launch myself into the process and each WOD as a lap in my training to become a lifeguard, or at least a good swimmer.